-2.1 Quality of research programme
+1.1 Quality of research programme

-- Educate the Evaluator - The majority of evaluators will not be expert in the specific subject area of the proposal so.... - Write in a style that is accessible to the non-expert using figures/tables/charts/diagrams to illustrate where appropriate - Research objectives - Make them clear, focused and up front - Relate them to the state-of-the-art and make sure the 'state of the art' is up to date - Include a list of bibliographic references (in footnotes)
+- Educate the Evaluator

+- Majority of evaluators will not be expert in the specific subject area so....write in a style that is accessible to the non-expert using figures/tables/charts/diagrams to illustrate where appropriate

+- Research objectives

+- Make them clear, focused and up front

+- Relate them to the state-of-the-art and make sure the 'state of the art' is up to date

+- Include a list of bibliographic references (in footnotes)

+- Don't ignore gendered innovations

-2.1 Quality of research programme
+1.1 Quality of research programme

-- Provide a clear, focused description of the research methodology (use diagrams to explain/illustrate your point) - Include a description of any risks associated with the research and contingency plans in case any of those risks occur - Highlight originality and innovative aspects of the proposal - In terms of the research, but also in terms of existing research/doctoral training programmes - why does Europe need an ITN in this research area? - Use a list, table, text box etc. to make them stand out
+- Provide a clear, focused, detailed description of the research methodology - What techniques, methods, assays, instrumentation will be used in addressing the research objectives - Highlight originality and innovative aspects of the proposal - In terms of the research, but also in terms of existing research/doctoral training programmes - Why does Europe need an ITN in this research area? - Check for similar ITNs need to differentiate yours - Use a list, table, text box etc. to make them stand out

-2.2 Quality of the Training Programme
+1.2 Quality of the Training Programme

-- Spell out the training objectives remember to explain why this programme is innovative - Need a good balance of individual training and network-wide training events: - Acquisition of advanced research skills, and transferable/complimentary skills must be demonstrated - Use of Personal Career Development Plan is required - Open up some network events to attendees from outside the Network - Explain how any graduate studies programme in the hosts will be incorporated into the training - Secondments: every researcher must get at least one secondment of reasonable duration (a week or two is not enough) in another sector (academic to nonacademic, or vice-versa) - Clearly articulate the role of the non-academic sector in the training (both Beneficiaries and Partner Organisations)
+- Spell out the training objectives remember to explain why this programme is innovative - Need a good balance of individual training and network-wide training events: - Acquisition of advanced research skills, and transferable/complimentary skills must be demonstrated - Use of Personal Career Development Plan is required - Open up some network events to attendees from outside the Network - Explain how any graduate studies programme in the hosts ("local training") will be incorporated into the training - Secondments: every researcher must get at least one secondment of reasonable duration (>3 months) in another sector (academic to non-academic, or vice-versa) - Clearly articulate the role of the non-academic sector in the training (both Beneficiaries and Partner Organisations)

-2.3 Quality of the supervision
+1.3 Quality of the supervision

-- Clearly demonstrate, with hard evidence, the quality of the research supervisor(s)/institution(s) with regard to the training of researchers - Can be useful to include number of PhDs graduated, numbers of postdocs mentored, number of Marie Curie Actions they participated in - Spell-out the joint supervision arrangements, particularly for EJD and EID - Each researcher should have a non-academic cosupervisor
+- Clearly demonstrate, with hard evidence, the quality of the research supervisor(s)/institution(s) with regard to the training of researchers - Include number of PhDs graduated, numbers of postdocs mentored, and where they are now - Spell-out the joint supervision arrangements, particularly for EJD and EID - Each researcher should have a non-academic cosupervisor

-3.1: Research HR and new career perspectives
+2.1: Research HR and new career perspectives